adobe/helix-log/README.md

 format, they SHOULD also provide an option &#39;formatter&#39; and associated field that is used to produce the external format.
 This formatter SHOULD be set to a sane default.</p>
-<p>Helix-log provides some built-in formatters e.g. for plain text, json and
+<p>Helix-log provides some built-in formatters e.g. for plain text, JSON and
 for consoles supporting ANSI escape sequences.</p>
 </dd>
 <dt><a href="#LoggingInterface">LoggingInterface</a></dt>